Couple excited after purchase agreement and house offer goes through.

 The Bottom Line

-As you navigate the home purchase process, it’s very helpful to understand the concept of a purchase agreement.
-Although you’ll likely have a real estate professional to help you create and follow the details of this contract, read through the document on your own to make sure you understand all transaction details.
+Understanding what a purchase agreement is can help you navigate the home-buying process with ease.
+Although you’ll likely have a real estate professional to help you create and follow the details of this contract, read through the document on your own to make sure you understand all transaction details, such as property details, contingencies and closing costs.

 Always read the fine print before signing on the dotted line, especially when it comes to a purchase as large as a house.
 Buying or selling a home is a big deal, and you can avoid headaches by making sure the deal you’re getting into is a good one.